papale47/papale47.github.io/index.md

 This project utilizes a customer churn dataset I obtained on Kaggle and entails building two binary classifier models to predict churn.
 The project also includes:
 <br>
 1. Exploratory data analysis (which includes dimensionality reduction and clustering techniques) and data transformations  <br>
-2. Hyperparameter tuning using a Genetic Algorithm and a custom net economic value function as a metric to score model performance <br>
+2. Hyperparameter tuning using a Genetic Algorithm <br>
 3. An economic framework (illustrated below in the image) which aids in translating model performance into expected business impact, as well as in identifying the optimal classification threshold <br>
 4. A simulated experiment which quantifies the impact of a model-driven treatment